sophAi/arch_2013/stories/cv.rst

 CL-VAF [`3`_, `4`_, `5`_, `7`_, `8`_] implements GPGPU techniques to calculate the autocorrelation function of multi-dimensional vectors.

-`MPI-Tools`_
+`MPI-Tool`_
 ============

-*MPICH Tools for PC cluster (Shell Script)*
+*MPICH utility for PC cluster (Shell Script)*

-MPI-Tools allows users to deploy and monitor jobs created by MPICH on PC clusters.
+MPI-Tool allows users to deploy and monitor jobs created by MPICH on PC clusters.
 It is written in shell script language.

 `PTMBHGA`_
 ==========